bveenvliet/JetpackNavigation/README.md

 # JetpackNavigation
-Very simple example of single activity jetpack navigation with multiple fragments
+Very simple example of single activity jetpack navigation with multiple fragments (also with safeArgs example)